ZerBea/hcxdumptool/README.md

 Warning
 --------------

+hcxdumptool is designed to be an analysis tool.
+This means that everything is requested/stored by default.
+Unwanted information must be filtered out later on, offline!

 You must use hcxdumptool only on networks you have permission to do this, because:

 * hcxdumptool is able to prevent complete wlan traffic